 UHC is promoted under a legal framework in Peru.
-Adopted in 2009, the Universal Health Insurance Law (Ley Marco del Aseguramiento Universal en Salud) stipulates universal health coverage and defines the basic package of services.[81][ref]
+Adopted in 2009, the Universal Health Insurance Law (Ley Marco del Aseguramiento Universal en Salud) stipulates universal health coverage and defines the basic package of services [81].
 Since then, the government has enacted multiple other decrees to continue expanding SIS in an effort to achieve UHC, including expanding SIS inclusion criteria and the essential package of services that are available free-of-charge to reduce out-of-pocket expenditures, regardless of income.
-As a result, between 2009 and 2017, healthcare coverage increased significantly from 61 per cent to 76 per cent (Figure 13).[82][ref]
+As a result, between 2009 and 2017, healthcare coverage increased significantly from 61 per cent to 76 per cent (Figure 13) [82].

-An analysis by the civil society alliance to end poverty identified three main weakness in the healthcare system: 1) fragmentation; 2) low overall health investments, which limits response capacity; and 3) underfunded primary health care, with most investment going to second and tertiary care levels.[83][ref]
+An analysis by the civil society alliance to end poverty identified three main weakness in the healthcare system: 1) fragmentation; 2) low overall health investments, which limits response capacity; and 3) underfunded primary health care, with most investment going to second and tertiary care levels [83].